aowoWolf/PoseidonJsBridge/README-en.md

 	}
 }
 ```
-Then the Js layer can register a my_handler event, as follows:
+Then the Js layer can register a `my_handler` event, as follows:
 ```javascript
 window.WebViewJavascriptBridge.registerHandler("my_handler", function(data, responseCallback) {
 	console.log(data);//Data from Java>>>
 	responseCallback("hello world");
 });
 ```
-2. When Java calls the my_handler event without the need for a callback function.
+2. When Java calls the `my_handler `event without the need for a callback function.
-  Then the Java side just needs to call the dispatchedJSEvent(String handlerName, String data) function.
+  Then the Java side just needs to call the `dispatchedJSEvent(String handlerName, String data) ` method.
 3. Java can send data directly
 ```javascript
 //The js side only needs to register a nameless handler，